elight/fdd/slides.md

 }}} images/FFFFFUUUUUUU-.png
 !NOTE
 * FDD is about the fail I have seen and participated in
-* Really, it's about you and how you can avoid it
+* It's about you and how you can avoid it
 * But I'm going to relate it all to my personal life...
 * Because it made writing the slides more fun...
 * Because I thought you guys would get a laugh out of it...
-* And, because, hell, it felt pretty fucking cathartic for me!
+* And, because, hell, it felt pretty cathartic for me!

 !SLIDE